Caphace-Ethan/Pharmaceutical-Sales-Prediction/README.md

 ## Part 03.
 Building model with Deep Learning Using Tensorflow

-### This part is done in 'Deep_Learning.ipynb' in notebook folder
+- This part is done in 'Deep_Learning.ipynb' in notebook folder

 ## Part 04.
-The Dashboard for ML Prediction is done in 'app.py' file in main directory
+The Dashboard for ML Prediction
+- This part is done in 'app.py' file in main directory

 ## Part 05.
+The MLflow
-The MLflow is done in 'scripts/app.py' file
+- This part is done in 'scripts/app.py' file